-Kerry Thomson is the executive director of the Center for Rural Engagement at IU and CEO of Monroe County’s Habitat for Humanity.
+Kerry Thomson is the executive director of the Center for Rural Engagement at IU and former CEO of Monroe County’s Habitat for Humanity.
 She said she has been a lifelong community builder and community leader.

 She believes there is a lack of housing at all levels, so it’s important to create an implementable plan to make housing attainable at all levels from students to executives.
 The cause is one of her top priorities.

 “Diversity to me means ethnic diversity,” Thomson said.
 “It means thought diversity, religious diversity, there are all kinds of different diversity.
 And part of what we need to do is invite all those voices to the table and welcome them into leadership.”

 On transportation, Thomson said it’s important to connect the people of Bloomington in a greater capacity.
 As a city bus rider and cyclist, she said public transportation can provide this connection given progress is made.

 Susan Sandberg, the former Bloomington City Council president, and a member of the council for 16 years, was succeeded by Sue Sgambelluri on Jan.
 11.

 She said her key issues will be community safety, affordability and being much more collaborative with all the different systems within the City of Bloomington.